-Jan Janssen, Chief Technology Officer, Cochlear explained that since the Nucleus 7 Sound Processor was first launched in 2017 as the world's first Made for iPhone cochlear implant sound processor1***, Cochlear has been working to extend the benefits of its industry leading technology to Android smartphone users, and bring new features to existing users.
+Jan Janssen, Chief Technology Officer, Cochlear explained that since the Nucleus 7 Sound Processor was first launched in 2017 as the world’s first Made for iPhone cochlear implant sound processor1**, Cochlear has been working to extend the benefits of its industry leading technology to Android smartphone users.

 "Embracing digital technologies that enhance the experience and hearing performance for people who rely on our products is a key focus of our product innovation.
 With the launch of the Nucleus 7 Sound Processor last year, we were the first in our industry to introduce a Made for iPhone cochlear implant sound processor, still the only one to offer direct streaming from a compatible Apple device.
 Now we're pleased to offer Android users the ability to use the Nucleus Smart App to track their hearing and access new features.
 We are committed to giving people who are living with disabling hearing loss greater choices when it comes to controlling their hearing experience," said Janssen.

-The Nucleus 7 Sound Processor is now available for the first time to people with a Nucleus 24 Series Implant6.
+In addition to the new performance features, the Nucleus 7 Sound Processor is now available for the first time to people with a Nucleus 24 Series Implant.
 This means thousands more people from all over the world living with disabling hearing loss will be able to choose a Nucleus 7 Sound Processor for the first time.

 For additional information about the Nucleus 7 Sound Processor please visit www.hearyourway.com